 Steve Kakaris started employment at ACS Athens in 2002 as Business Manager.
 Currently holds the position of Director of Finance and Facilities.

 His business career started in USA, where he worked for 21 years at different companies in the private sector.
 His experience was in the areas of public accounting, manufacturing and financial management.

 Mr. Kakaris undergraduate studies were in Business Administration at the University of Piraeus and his Masters degree in Accounting from Roosevelt University in Chicago.
 He passed the Certified Public Accountant exams in Illinois.

 Mr. Kakaris is married and has two kids who graduated from ACS Athens.

-John Papadakis is the Director of Enrollment Management, Technology & Communications at ACS Athens since 2006 and the school's certified Data Protection Officer since 2018.
+John Papadakis is the Director of Enrollment Management and Technology at ACS Athens since 2006.

-After 14 years in the United States, where he served American K-12 education in different capacities as a Math teacher, tutor, and administrator, he returned to Greece with his family.
+After 14 years in the United States, where he served the American K-12 education in different capacities as a Math teacher, educatiional technologist, tutor, and administrator, he returned to Greece with his family in 2001.